ProxyShard/proxyshard-gitbook-eng/our-products/p0f-spoofing.md

 ## Where it is available

-p0f spoofing is available on the following products:
+p0f spoofing and device filtering are available on the following products:

 * [Datacenter proxies](datacenter-proxies.md)
 * [ISP proxies](isp-proxies.md)
 * [Mobile proxies](mobile-proxies.md)

-[Residential proxies](residential-proxies/) do not support p0f spoofing.
-[Premium Residential](residential-proxies/premium-residential.md) only provides device filtering through the Device OS parameter.
+* [Premium Residential](residential-proxies/premium-residential.md) - device filtering through the [Device OS](residential-proxies/#settings-field-description) parameter, without p0f spoofing

 {% hint style="warning" %}
 p0f spoofing is not available on some [Mobile proxies](mobile-proxies.md).
 See the full list of restrictions on the [Limitations](restrictions.md) page.